Shahin Chowdhury, DO

 Before joining CTCA, Dr. Chowdhury spent five years as a staff hospitalist in Rowlett, Texas.
 He then moved to Tulsa in 2011 to complete a medical oncology fellowship at CTCA at Southwestern Regional Medical Center (through Oklahoma State University), where he was Chief Fellow in his last year.

-In July 2013, Dr. Chowdhury officially started working as a medical oncologist at Southwestern.
+In July 2013, Dr. Chowdhury officially started working as a medical oncologist at CTCA at Southwestern Regional Medical Center in Tulsa.
+The following year, he joined Southeastern.

 Since joining CTCA, he says: “At CTCA, I am able to coordinate appointments and ideas with other physicians who are all available under one roof.
 There have been multiple times where I’ve had a question or needed assistance, and everyone I need to speak with is available to assist me when needed.
 Most importantly, having everyone under one roof enables us to deliver integrated services and provide answers to patients quickly.”